 The Preferred's front seats gain 8-way power adjustability and power lumbar support.
 Also, they have a heating function.
 Instead of the black leatherette, you can also opt for a tan hue-d leatherette that is called Griege.

-Compare the 2021 Mazda 3 Preferred vs Premium Trim Levels.
-What is the Difference?
+Compare the 2021 Mazda 3 Preferred vs Premium Trims.
+What is the difference?

 The Premium still gives you the option of staying with FWD on the 2.5-L engine or going for AWD.
 The most exciting upgrade is the 12-speaker Bose sound system with Audio Pilot and Centerpoint 2 technology.
 Paddle shifters also get added into the mix, which is a nice touch of luxury.
 There are also upgraded Signature LED headlights and combination taillights, as well as a shark-fin antenna mounted onto the roof.
 A bright finish gets added to the 18-inch aluminum alloy wheels.
 The Premium also gets an aluminum speaker grille for the sound system.